monojit18/Anthos-on-Azure/README.md

-# Born and Nourished by GCP, Living in Azure
+# Born in and Nourished by GCP, Living in Azure

 ## Introduction